Gianna Beretta Molla

-Gianna Beretta Molla (4 October 1922 – 28 April 1962) was an Italian Catholic paediatrician.
+Gianna Beretta Molla (4 October 1922 – 28 April 1962) was an Italian Catholic pediatrician.
 Although aware of possible fatal consequences, Molla refused both an abortion and a hysterectomy during her pregnancy with her fourth child in order to preserve the child's life.

 Molla's medical career followed the teachings of the Catholic Church; she believed in following her conscience while coming to the aid of others who required assistance.
 Molla also dedicated herself to charitable work amongst the elderly and was involved in Catholic Action; she also aided the Saint Vincent de Paul group in their outreach to the poor and less fortunate.

 Molla's beatification was celebrated in 1994 and she was canonized as a saint a decade later in mid-2004 in Saint Peter's Square.